HeshanPunch/JavaQuiz/README.md

 <div align="center"><img src="https://i.imgur.com/D30pkUa.gif"></img></div>

 <h2>Installation</h2>
-1. Download this project as zip and extract it
+1. Download this project as zip and extract it<br>
-2. Import it to an editor like VS Code with liveserver
+2. Import it to an editor like VS Code with liveserver <br>
-3. Use browser to try quiz - you can edit xml file to customize quiz
+3. Use browser to try quiz - you can edit xml file to customize quiz<br>
-4. ...there are probably better ways to do this, but this is how I would do it
+4. ...there are probably better ways to do this, but this is how I would do it<br>

 <h2>Project status</h2>
 Completed for course purposes